 Once the courses have been purchased all trainees must be registered for the course.
 Registration is done online through the Training Administration page.
 You can also contact YOW Canada by phone at 1-866-688-2845, email or by fax to have us register your trainees.
 Once registered, login and password information is emailed to the administrator.

 Step 2 - Take the Course:

 Trainees can log in at any time to start their training and can log in and out as many times as necessary to complete their training.
-The course is about 3 to 4 hours in length.
+The course is about 4.5 hours in length.
 It includes audio, video, animation and interactive exercises.
 It makes training fun and educational!